By: Suranthi Fernando

 As a Sri Lankan child who was raised in Singapore, most of my childhood and teenage years were spent freely walking around the streets without much fear of being catcalled or harassed, as the culture and general societal personality in Singapore is to ‘mind your own business’.
 In fact, most females independently travel and go around the country confidently and almost fearlessly, the knowledge of Singapore being one of the safest countries in the world acting as their safety cushion.

 Going back to Sri Lanka during the school holidays brought about a whole different world of fear and anxiety to me, as the people fearlessly roaming the streets are of the male gender.
 Now, this isn’t too much of a big deal if you think about it.
-However, the main difference between many Singaporean males and Sri Lankan males is that the latter feels that they are entitled to speak to any woman they wish to, regardless of whether their advances are wanted or unwanted.
-Should a girl openly reject their advances or snidely cause embarrassment to the male, they retaliate in shocking ways such as publicly physically harassing them or stalking them all the way to the females’ destination in an attempt to get her to respond to him.
-In the most extreme cases, they might even drag the girl away and rape them, throw acid on them, murder her, or a gruesome combination of the 3, convinced that they are teaching the girl a lesson.
+However, the main difference between the majority of Singaporean males and a small percentage of Sri Lankan males is that the latter feels that they are entitled to speak to any woman they wish to, regardless of whether their advances are wanted or unwanted.
+Should a girl openly reject their advances or snidely cause embarrassment to the male, they retaliate in shocking ways such as publicly causing a scene, continuing to harass them or stalking them all the way to the females’ destination in an attempt to get her to respond to him.
+In the most extreme cases, they might even drag the girl away and physically harm her, convinced that they are teaching the girl a lesson.

 I developed curves early on in life, which made me look more mature than my actual age.
 In most countries, to have womanly curves is a thing to be celebrated, and is considered a blessing.
 In my case, every time we visited Sri Lanka I would wear baggy shapeless clothes and walk with a slight hunch to avoid drawing attention to my figure.
 Even then, I could not escape annoying catcalls and whistles.
 I would shrink behind my mother in fear and discomfort, only to be sharply told to ignore them and walk straight (as showing any form of reaction would only serve as encouragement for them to continue).